Demiez/jsnad/14_process_&_operating_system/README.md

 #### exit event

 The `exit` event can also used to detect when a process is closing and perform any final actions, but no asynchronous work can be done in the event handler function because the process is exiting.

+### Process info

+Main thing to check are:
+- The current working directory of the process (`process.cwd()`)
+- The platform on which the process is running (`process.platform`)
+- The Process ID (`process.pid`)
+- The environment variables that apply to the process (`process.env`)

+Environment variables are key value pairs, when `process.env` is accessed, the host environment is dynamically queried and an object is built out of the key value pairs.
+This means `process.env` works more like a function, it's a getter.
+When used to set environment variables, for instance `process.env.FOO='my env var'` the environment variable is set for the process only, it does not leak into the host operating system.<br>

+`process.env.PWD` also contains the current working directory when the process executes.
+But if the process changes its directory with `process.chdir()`, `process.cwd()` will return the new directory whereas `process.env.PWD` continues to store the directory that process was initially executed from.